8 Tips To Ensure You Have A Successful Virtual MBA Interview

 Though many candidates worry they won’t be able to make as good of an impression using digital tools, that’s just not the case!

-Nonetheless, interviewing any video platform does present a unique set of challenges, which is why we’ve prepared this list of our top 8 tips on how to ensure your MBA Skype interview adds value to your application and helps you secure a spot at your dream school!
+Nonetheless, interviewing any video platform does present a unique set of challenges, which is why we’ve prepared this list of our top 8 tips on how to ensure your online MBA interview adds value to your application and helps you secure a spot at your dream school!

 1. Prep and test your tech